parthpower/chrome-tab-group-exporter/README.md

 - Click on `Load unpacked` and select directory of this project

 For details go to Chrome extensions docs [here](https://developer.chrome.com/docs/extensions/)

-## Why this isn't on ChromeWeb Store?

-Maybe will publish it there if need be.

 ## Are you actually using this?